AndrewHakmi/Nexus/Docker-install.md

    redis:
      image: "redis/redis-stack-server:latest"`

 This concludes installing with Docker.
-Continue your journey on the "How to run" page
+Continue your journey on the "Configuring Auto-GPT" page